MattNolanLab/SPAD_in_vivo/README.md

 "fixed_aggtwo_mask.m" is the code to analyse the .bin file, and generate total photon counts for each frame.
 ## SPAD_ex_vivo_analysis
-This is some analysis code for our ex vivo imaging data of Voltron with SPAD.
+Analysis codes for our ex vivo imaging data of Voltron with SPAD (Tian's experiments).